-The theme of Konya Agriculture Fair is ‘Gateway to International Agriculture’
+The Theme Of Konya Agriculture Fair Is ‘Gateway To International Agriculture’

-(MENAFN- B2Press Online PR Service) From 8-12 April 2025, Konya Agriculture Fair will showcase the latest agricultural technologies and provide a platform for strategic business opportunities in Türkiye, an international agricultural trade hub.

-Konya, Türkiye — The 21st Konya Agriculture, Agricultural Mechanization, and Field Technologies Fair is set to take place from April 8-12, 2025, at the Konya Chamber of Commerce - Tüyap Fair and Congresse Center.
-Known as one of Türkiye’s largest and most significant agricultural fairs, the event will bring together industry leaders, professionals, and innovators to showcase the latest developments in agricultural mechanization and field technologies.
+The 21st Konya Agriculture ( ), Agricultural Mechanization, and Field Technologies Fair is set to take place from April 8-12, 2025, at the Konya Chamber of Commerce - Tüyap Fair and Congresse Center ( ).
+Known as one of Türkiye's largest and most significant agricultural fairs, the event will bring together industry leaders, professionals, and innovators to showcase the latest developments in agricultural mechanization and field technologies.

 A Hub for Agricultural Mechanization